dev-academy-programme/orientation---Archived/4-tools/git-and-github/using-github-during-phase-0.md

 ## Step 3: Clone your repo to your local directory

 - From the command line `cd` into the workspace directory you just created
 - Inside the workspace directory clone the repo into your workspace.
-Do this by pasting the copied link from the github repo that you created in Step one, (figure 2).
+Do this by pasting the copied link from the GitHub repo that you created in Step one, (figure 2).
 E.g. `git clone https://the-link-you-copied-when-you-created-your-repo.git`

 <figure>
   <img src="/images/cloning.png" alt="Cloning the Repo"><br>